FanDuel promo code: Bet Patriots vs. Seahawks in 2026 Big Game to score $200 in bonus bets

 Claim the latest FanDuel promo code to receive a $200 bonus for Seahawks vs. Patriots

 The biggest game in sports also comes with one of the top Big Game sportsbook promos, as the latest FanDuel promo code offers new users $200 in bonus bets if their first wager of at least $5 wins.
-The Seattle Seahawks will face the New England Patriots (+4.5, 45.5) on Sunday in the 2026 Big Game, one of the most bet-on sporting events of the year.
+The Seattle Seahawks will face the New England Patriots (+4.5, 45.5) on Sunday in the 2026 Big Game at 6:30 p.m.
+ET, one of the most bet-on sporting events of the year.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.